tytydraco/yessleep/out/I_used_to_a_soldier_something_found_us_in_the_Siberian_woods_Part_Two.md

 “Hurt like hell, but I’m alright”.

-He nodded and looked at the documents: my psychological profile, my physical records, and my training results.
+He nodded and looked at the documents: my psychological profile, physical records, and training results.
 He didn’t say anything just nodded putting my file away.
 The others in my company went through the same procedure

 Two weeks later, Batu, me, and 122 other lucky winners from our regiment were packing our stuff again.
 We were transferred to our new unit – Major Volkov’s 1st battalion of the 135th Motor Rifle Regiment.
 Our train was heading to a fun little town named Prokhladny.
 The worst part?
 It was right next to Chechnya where the war raged for the last 20 years.
 The whole Caucasus region was a giant thorn in the Russian backside since the 18th century, and the recent war was just another escalation.
 I watched the news about the Chechen Wars when I was a child and those were some horror stories that kept me awake at night.

 Before we left for our old base, Lieutenant Frolov talked to me and Batu:

 “Listen closely, soldiers, don’t play heroes.
 Look after each other.
 Trust your commander – but don’t expect any help from the higher-ups.
-You die there and no one will even bother to bury you, except your mates.
+If you die there, no one will even bother to bury you, except your mates.
 And for the love of God don’t tell your parents – a heart stroke is not fun, trust me.
 Oh, and the last thing: grab every single piece of ammo you can get your dirty little hands on.
 I don’t care how: beg, threaten, or steal.
 You’ll need it.”

 The whole trip was like another dream.
 I was sure, that we’d get ourselves killed on the first patrol.
-The entire train was like a silent funeral procession – everyone was grim as if they already prepared their last testament.
+The entire train was like a silent funeral procession – everyone was grim as if they had already prepared their last testament.

 We were riding to the place thousands of kilometers from home.
-Probably to die in some convoy ambush, or to be shot in the back by a 10-year-old bin Laden wannabe, or to be eaten alive by some flesh-eating flies.
+Probably to die in a convoy ambush, or to get shot in the back by a 10-year-old bin Laden wannabe, or catch some exotic local disease.
 No wonder Major Volkov watched us like a hawk.

 When we arrived at a station, I was fully prepared to be greeted by a suicide bomber.
 Well, things didn’t go exactly this way.
 It was July of 2008, and we did not know that we were walking straight into the active warzone.